icehook/nagios-sip-plugin/README.md

 #### `OK` status

-The plugin returns `0` value in two cases:
+The plugin returns `0` value in three cases:

 * `-c` (expected status code) is not set and the server replies any response.
 * `-c` is set to a specific value (i.e. "200") and the server replies the same status code.
+# `-c` is set to a list of values (i.e. "100,200") the server replies to the last code.

 It also prints to `stdout` a string to be parsed by Nagios:
 ```